5T33Z0/OC-Little-Translated/Content/S_System_Updates/Fixing_System_Updates.md

 ## Fix
 1. Remove `-no_compat_check` boot-arg (if present)
-2. Add the [**Booter Patches**](https://github.com/dortania/OpenCore-Legacy-Patcher/blob/main/payloads/Config/config.plist#L214-L268) from OCLPs config and enable them.
+2. Add the [**Skip Board-ID Check**](https://github.com/dortania/OpenCore-Legacy-Patcher/blob/main/payloads/Config/config.plist#L214-L243) from OCLPs config and enable it.
 3. Add [**RestrictEvents.kext**](https://github.com/acidanthera/RestrictEvents) combined with boot-arg `revpatch=sbvmm` which enables the `VMM-x86_64` board-id, allowing OTA updates for unsupported models on macOS 11.3 and newer.
-This also allows using the "native" SMBIOS for the used CPU which improves CPU and GPU power management.
+This also allows using the "native" SMBIOS for the used CPU which improves CPU and GPU power management while macOS identifies itself to the update servers as running in a virtual machine.

-Instead of the `revpatch=sbvmm` boot-arg, you can also use an NVRAM variables.
+Instead of the `revpatch=sbvmm` boot-arg, you can also use an NVRAM variable.
 Make sure to also add an entry for `revpatch` to the `NVRAM/Delete` section as well, so new/different values can be written to it:

 ![NVRAM_parms](https://github.com/5T33Z0/OC-Little-Translated/assets/76865553/2a6466eb-97b5-4548-943b-caf10e65351b)

 ## Limitations
-Since this fix utilizes virtualization capabilities only supported by macOS Big Sur 11.3 and newer (XNU Kernel 20.4.0+), you can't use it in macOS Catalina and older.
+Since this fix utilizes virtualization capabilities only supported by macOS Big Sur 11.3 and newer (XNU Kernel 20.4.0+), you can't utilize it in macOS Catalina or older.
 This can be worked around by temporarily switching to a supported SMBIOS (&rarr; check the [**SMBIOS Compatibilty Chart**](/Content/E_Compatibility_Charts/SMBIOS_Compat_Short.pdf) to find one) and disconnecting the system from the internet before installing macOS (otherwise you have to generate new serials, etc.).
 Once macOS 11.3 or newer is installed, the board-id spoof is working and you can revert back to the SMBIOS best suited for your CPU.

 ### What about Clover?
 This fix also works in Clover but it requires a slightly different approach, since Clover cannot apply OpenCore's Booter patches needed for the board-id skip.
 Therefore you need `-no_compat_check` to boot macOS with an unsupported Board-id – otherwise you will be greeted with the "forbidden" sign instead of the Apple logo.
 Installing macOS still requires a supported SMBIOS, though.